 A simple solution is to switch to liability insurance coverage.

-Spending too much on credit card interest rates
+Paying too much for credit card interest rates

 Are you paying too much in interest rates?
 A simple way to find out how much you’re paying on your credit card is to look up your interest rate in your statement.
 This tells you how much you’ll pay for your line of credit if you keep a balance on your card.